chaitanyakasaraneni/trafficimageclassification/README.md

 Here I used a 2 layered Convolution Neural Network (CNN) for training and classifying the images.

+### Requirements
+You need to install tensorflow and keras to run this program which you can do by using pip.
+'''pip install keras
+   pip install tensorflow'''

 ### References
 - [Program Reference](https://www.analyticsvidhya.com/blog/2019/01/build-image-classification-model-10-minutes/)
 - [Adam Optimizer Algorithm](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/)